Singham Returns: Box office

 Singham Returns nett. collection over ₹321 million on the first day of its release in India.
 Domestic nett of Singham Returns was ₹1.41 billion.

 The film earned a final worldwide gross collection of ₹220.5 crore.

 Game

 An official game based on this film has been released by Zapak Mobile Games Pvt.
-Ltd, for Android mobile phone users.
+Ltd., for Android mobile phone users.

 Sequel

-Director Rohit Shetty has confirmed that there will be a third film in the series after the release of Sooryavanshi, with Devgn reprising his role.
-In December 2022, it was announced that Deepika Padukone will portray the female lead in the movie which is called Singham Again.
-Jackie Shroff will return as his role from Sooryavanshi as Omar Hafeez.